devYRPauli/Resume-Optimizer/README.md

 ---

 ### 📦 How to Share or Distribute
-You can zip this repo and send it to others — it works entirely offline!
+This project works 100% offline.
+To share it with others, just zip the folder and send it.
-Once unzipped, they just run:
+Once unzipped, they simply run:
 ```bash
 bash ollama_model.sh
 pip install -r requirements.txt